canjs/canjs/view/ejs/ejs.md

 `<%= %>`.
 Code between `<% %>` is run and the return value of code between `<%= %>` is inserted into the page.

-Next, create a teacher and use Can.view to render the template:
+Next, create a teacher and use can.view to render the template:

     var teacher = {
       name : "Mr. Smith",